Atheists have often wondered, if God created the universe, then who created God?

 That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.Philippians 2:10-11

-So, the philosophical problem of evil is actually not a problem at all, as every Christian should know.
+So, the philosophical problem of evil is actually not a problem at all.
+Rather, it is the result of ignorance.

-For that matter, I have also previously proven using logic that the theory of Darwinian evolution is nonsense.
-A new species cannot originate from the process of evolution as Darwin teaches because in nature when one species mates with another, the offspring is always sterile.
+For another example, consider the theory of Darwinian evolution, a subject that Dawkins teaches.
+In reality, a new species cannot originate from the process of evolution as Darwin supposes because in nature when one species mates with another, the offspring is always sterile.
 A mule, for instance, which is the offspring of a horse and a donkey, is always sterile.
 In nature, a mule cannot mate with another mule to procreate a new generation of mules.
-This is why the idea that humans had evolved from apes by a process of natural selection is impossible.
+Accordingly, the idea that humans had evolved from apes by a process of natural selection is impossible, and this is why Genesis must be correct.

 And God said, Let us make man in our image, after our likeness… So God created man in his own image, in the image of God created he him; male and female created he them.
 And God blessed them, and God said unto them, Be fruitful, and multiply…Genesis 1:26-28

-The Christian mathematician John Lennox, who once debated Richard Dawkins on the very question of “Who created God?”, often reminds that God is “eternal” (ref.
+The Christian mathematician John Lennox, who once debated Richard Dawkins on the very question of “Who created God?”, often reminds the audience that God is “eternal” (ref.
 2), a being that has always existed and that was never created.
 He also makes the point that just because God is a mystery, difficult for humans to comprehend, it does not mean that God does not exist (ref.
 2).
-Today, according to the Nobel prize winning physicist Richard Feynman, science cannot explain energy, and yet energy exists.
-So you see, the world believes that energy exists and even relies on it every day, yet no one has been able to figure out what energy is.
+He goes on, according to the Nobel prize winning physicist Richard Feynman, today science cannot explain energy, and yet energy exists.
+So, the world believes that energy exists and even relies on energy, yet no one has been able to figure out what energy actually is.

 This is precisely the statement of Isaiah 43:10.